What is Auror?

 Privacy

-We take our role in protecting all information entered by retailers very seriously and in accordance with applicable laws and regulations.
 Our terms of use and community guidelines promote responsible and respectful use of the software.
-We regularly work with regulators across all jurisdictions we operate in.
+We regularly engage with regulators across all jurisdictions we operate in.

 Learn more